klahnakoski/MySQL-to-S3/README.md

 		"mysql_to_s3.snowflake_schema.DEBUG": true
 	},

 During a run, the "trace" will show all paths being traversed.
-In the example below, I did not left out some  `exclude` tables, and you can see the resulting pathology: The `push` table is used by both the `job` fact table, and the `performance_alert_summary` table; the foreign keys provide a path from `job` to `push.performance_alert_summary`.
+In the example below, I left out some  `exclude` tables, and you can see the resulting pathology: The `push` table is used by both the `job` fact table, and the `performance_alert_summary` table; the foreign keys provide a path from `job` to `push.performance_alert_summary`.
 If you want every push to include all the alert summaries that are related, you can certainly keep them, but for this scenario, it is too deep; much better to extract the `performance_alert_summary` separately.
 For this reason we exclude the `performance*` tables.

 	Trace .